Danispeed/fpl-analysis-tool/README.md

 # In the React project directory:
 npm install
 npm start # This launches the frontend at http://127.0.0.1:3000.

+## Additional Dependencies

+The frontend uses `react-slick` to implement a carousel/slider component.
+Before running the frontend, make sure to install:

+# In the frontend directory:
+npm install react-slick slick-carousel

 ```

 # Usage